 The Sphinx sat on a high rock and guarded the entrance of Thebes.
 She asked each traveler the following question: "What goes on four feet in the morning, two feet at noon, and three feet in the evening?"
 Then the Sphinx strangled and devoured anyone unable to answer the question, until Oedipus solved the riddle: "Man, who crawls on all fours as a baby, walks on two feet as an adult, and with a cane in old age".
 Bested at last, the Sphinx threw herself from the rock to her death.

-Plutarch deals with the phoenix in a most unusual way: He seems to have Cleombrutus represent his point of view and has him pretend that the riddle is exclusively about the lifespan of nymphs.
-The phoenix is never discussed and most of Hesiod's numbers are ignored, which we insert below to demonstrate that Cleombrotus will reach 9720 later with a different calculation, which is another important clue:
+Plutarch deals with the phoenix in an esoteric way: He seems to have Cleombrutus represent his point of view and has him pretend that the riddle is only about the lifespan of nymphs.
+The phoenix is never discussed and most of Hesiod's numbers are ignored, which we add in red below to demonstrate that Cleombrotus will reach 9720 later with a different calculation, which is another important clue:

 Nine generations long is the life of the crow and its cawing,